WICG/navigation-api/README.md

 - To react to and potentially intercept navigations before they complete, use the `navigate` event on `appHistory`.
 See the [Navigation monitoring and interception](#navigation-monitoring-and-interception) section for more details, including how the event object provides useful information that can be used to distinguish different types of navigations.

-- To react to navigations that have completed, use the `currententrychange` event on `appHistory`.
+- To react to navigations that have completed, use the `currentchange` event on `appHistory`.
 See the [Current entry change monitoring](#current-entry-change-monitoring) section for more details, including an example of how to use it to determine how long a same-document navigation took.

 - To watch a particular entry to see when it's navigated to, navigated from, or becomes unreachable, use that `AppHistoryEntry`'s `navigateto`, `navigatefrom`, and `dispose` events.
 See the [Per-entry events](#per-entry-events) section for more details.